jtdLab/dart_counter/README.md

 // Throw.zero get autofilled and darts on double are 3 by user then there is error in model
 // => Throw.zero needs to be modeled better // this is solved by filling Dart(type: double, value 0);

+at undo detailed remove throw and load old into dart and points displayer